 Ideas will be supported by sound reasoning, based upon an understanding of how the intentions may enhance performance for both actor and audience.

-There will be a sense of confidence in the response, supported by clear ideas for approaches to exploring intentions for actors in two central roles that demonstrates an understanding of how live theatre could work.
+There will be a sense of confidence in the response, supported by clear ideas for approaches to exploring intentions for the set and lightning that demonstrates an understanding of how live theatre could work.

 Woyzeck by Georg Buchner